vedantl0101/SQL_ecommerce_project/README.md

 ## **Acknowledgements**

 **Kaggle and Olist:**
 For providing the Olist E-commerce dataset, which served as the foundation for this analysis.
 The dataset, made available on Kaggle, was instrumental in conducting this research.
-Special thanks to Olist for compiling and sharing such a comprehensive and valuable dataset.#   S Q L _ e c o m m e r c e _ p r o j e c t  
- #   S Q L _ e c o m m e r c e _ p r o j e c t  
- 